vanessacleary/vanessacleary-Ms1-2021/README.md

   * [Person 4](https://www.jasonyoga.com/wp-content/uploads/2021-headshot-1-400x400.png)

 ## Acknowledgements
 * Code Institute for providing endless help and resources to get me this far
-* My mentor Reubem for the help and patience to guide me through my first project.
+* My mentor Reuben Ferrante for the help and patience to guide me through my first project.
 * The Mini Feb 2021 group, wider slack community and the tutors for all the help support and feedback for the last couple of weeks.
 * Friends and Family who have taken their time to offer advice and feedback during the development of my project.